EGU General Assembly

-The annual EGU General Assembly is the largest and most prominent European geosciences event.
-It attracts over 11,000 scientists from all over the world, of which more than a quarter are students.
+The annual EGU General Assembly is Europe’s largest and most prominent geosciences event.
+It attracts more than 16,000 scientists, more than half of which are early career, from all over the world.

-Other features of the Assembly include a daily newsletter, EGU Today, which highlights sessions and events each day of the meeting, a GeoCinema, and a Job & Education Market.
+Other features of the Assembly include a daily newsletter, EGU Today, which highlights sessions and events each day of the meeting and exhibitions.
 These and other activities, as well as the scientific sessions, are often highlighted on GeoLog, the EGU blog, and EGU social media channels, which see keen presence during the Assembly.

 The EGU also hosts journalists and organises press conferences in a dedicated Press Centre at the meeting.